 - Would they recommend your coaching to a friend or family member?

-Use feedback to tweak and improve pricing strategy and coaching services.
-This should be a continuous process where you need to use feedback and analytics to tweak your pricing strategy, coaching services, online courses, and business model.
+Use feedback to tweak and improve your pricing strategy and coaching services.
+This should be a continuous process where you need to use feedback and analytics to optimize your pricing strategy, coaching services, online courses, and business model.

 Outcomes of Step #5